Mental Impairment Defence in Victorian Criminal Law

 The nature and quality of the conduct is in relation to the accused’s actions and the consequences of that conduct.
 To satisfy the elements of the defence, the accused must prove that she/he was unable to comprehend that what he/she was doing was unlawful or that there would be consequences for the offending behaviour.

-Simply put, the alleged offender must have no knowledge of any wrongfulness in themselves.
+Simply put, the alleged offender must have had no knowledge of any wrongfulness in themselves.

 Stated fully, section 20(1)(b) CMIA holds that to successfully make out the defence: